creative-connections/Bodylight-VirtualMachine/README.md

 ```
 The second and other `vagrant up`is rapid and should take couple of seconds, because time consuming provisioning (bootstrap scripts) is already done.

-## Update
+## Update VM

 If you have previously installed VM and would like to update or reinstall from scratch, do:
   1. Save any documents/data from VM to shared folder `/vagrant` folder.
+These are available and preserved in host.
 Other files and data will be erased.
+  2. Consider to delete `/cache` directory in host machine.
+It contains some installation packages, if it is not too old you may preserve it and go to next step.
-  2. Then do following:
+  3. Then do following:

 ```bash
 vagrant destroy